Certificate Program for Faculty

 - Support Zone Training Part 2 – It is recommended to take part 2 the same week as part 1

-- Resiliency in the Classroom
+- Resilience in the Classroom

-of Medicine (Greenville and Columbia) are eligible to apply for the Master Class Series.
+of Medicine (Greenville and Columbia) are eligible.

 Support Zone Faculty Training

 (It is strongly recommended that the required training sessions be attend in consecutive sessions during the same week.)

 Training Sessions Descriptions